EvanWen036/DecodeBCI/docs/README.md

 - **Training Scenario**: generally speaking, training and evaluating on overt will always yield the best classification performance.
 This is followed by training on imagined and evaluating on overt.
 Interestingly, this seems to imply that the evaluation set is more important that the training set when it comes to classification performance.
 The two worst performaning scenarios were the same-train imagined and cross-train overt to imagined.
 This shows that performing inference on the imagined dataset is difficult regardless of how effective training is.
 - **SVM Kernel**: the kernel also plays a significant role in classification performance.
 [Figure 21](#fig21) shows that the linear kernel is the best kernal in situations where the model is trained on overt data.
 However, the RBF kernel is best for the imagined data training scenario.
 One caveat of using the nonlinear kernels; however, is that there is significantly higher variance across folds.
 In the same-training scenarios, nonlinear kernels have much higher variance regardless of dataset utilized.
 Furthermore, nonlinear kernels have more hyperparameters which means more effort is necessary for tuning.
 In the case hyperparameters are not tuned properly, the nonlinear SVMs are unlikely to produce meaningful results.

+## Consistency Issues
+Throughout the experiments, we notice that on the overt dataset models are more consistent.
+This is due to the signals being the strongest and most consistent in the overt dataset.
+Nearly everyone when moving their left arm will trigger the same neurologic signals; however, this is not the case for people imagining moving their left arm.
+This means across any imagined fold the data may look significantly different.
+Furthermore, the linear kernel is the most stable; offering reliable performance across each fold.
+When introducing nonlinear kernels the variability significantly increases.

 ## Unique Approaches